eislab-cps/d7024e/labs/README.md

 **U5**: *Higher unit test coverage*. **[2p]**.
 This objective is considered completed if you can get **a unit test coverage of 80\% or higher**.

+**U6**: *Implement the full/general Kademlia routing tree structure*. **[3p]**.
+The branching parameter `b` (see subsection 4.2 of the Kademlia paper) must be freely adjustable.
+You must have test cases that clearly demonstrate the correct behavior of the tree (in particular that buckets are split correctly for a given value of `b`).

 ## Further requirements
 1. You are not allowed to use any packages that abstract too much functionality.
 An example of a package that hides too much functionality is any RPC package.
 If you are unsure, you can ask a TA, but make sure that you can explain what the library does and why it would be OK.
 If you want an example of a package which is at an OK abstraction level, you can refer to [protobuf package](https://github.com/golang/protobuf).